 Many parents observe changes in their child’s behavior with age.
 For example, some children tend to be moody and display difficult, sulky behaviors as they grow older, leaving the parents wondering how they can deal with their sulking child.

-Usually, children may express that they are upset by sulking, glaring with anger, and groaning.
+Usually, children may express that they are upset, discontented or dissatisfied by sulking, glaring with anger, and groaning.
 However, parents may find it challenging to cope with their children’s constant tantrums and arrogant behaviors.

 Here is our list of some simple parenting tips to help you deal with your sulking child: